-The Princess often returns to a third-floor guest room at the Mount Washington Hotel, where her four poster maple bed still resides.
-Several guests staying in that room have reported being awakened to find a woman sitting at the end of the bed, brushing her hair.
+The Princess often returns to a third-floor guest room at Omni Mount Washington Hotel where her four-poster maple bed still resides.
+Several guests of her room have reported awaking to find a woman sitting at the end of the bed brushing her hair.

 The Jilted Bride of The Omni Homestead Resort

 There’s a sad but gentle ghost residing within the grey granite walls of Ashville’s historic gem, The Omni Grove Park Inn.
-Known as the “Pink Lady”, she’s been seen, felt and experienced by hotel guests and employees for more than a half-century.
-The Pink Lady is the stuff of which legends are made.
+Known as the “Pink Lady”, guests and employees have seen, felt and experienced her for more than a half-century.

-Until recently, what was known about the Pink Lady was just a swirl of stories dating back to the earliest recollections of the most senior Grove Park Inn employees – stories about a young woman, dressed in pink who fell to her death in the Palm Court atrium around 1920.
-Some dismissed these tales as mere rumors, tales and lore weaving through the Inn’s rich history.
+Until recently, the Pink Lady amounted to just a swirl of stories and recollections about a young woman, dressed in pink, who fell to her death in the Palm Court atrium around 1920.
+However, many dismissed these tales as mere rumors.

-Although she’s been seen and experienced in a number of places in the historic Main Inn, scientific evidence accumulated without preconditioning honed in on a single Main Inn guest room- room 545, two stories above the Palm Court atrium floor.
-The same room was mentioned twice in subsequent interviews with past and present hotel employees.
-One, a painter who worked in the hotel from tbe 1950s through the ’80s, told this story:
+Although she spends time in a number of places around the resort, evidence honed in on a single Main Inn guest room, 545.
+A painter who worked in the hotel from the 1950s through the 1980s told this story:

 “Back in the late ’50s or early ’60s, the hotel used to shut down during the winter months, and that’s when we caught up on painting.
 One cloudy, gloomy day back then, I was checking on some of the guys’ work.
 As I got closer to 545, I got cold chills that got worse the closer I came to the door.
 It got so bad, I couldn’t work up the courage to go in at all.
 In fact, to my last day at the hotel, I never did go back there; sent my boys in instead.”

-The other, the hotel’s Engineering Facilities Manager, had a similar experience with the same room more than three decades later:
+The hotel’s Engineering Facilities Manager had a similar experience with the same room more than three decades later:

 “One day in early 1995 I was on my way to check a recent bathtub resurfacing in room 545.
 As I approached the room, my hair suddenly lifted from my scalp and stood on end on my arms.
 Simultaneously, I felt a very uncomfortable, cold rush across my whole body.
 I didn’t go in, haven’t gone back and don’t ever intend to.”

-*The manager of Elaine’s, the Grove Park Inn’s nightclub, who has seen the Pink Lady several times over the past five years says, “It’s like a real dense smoke, a pinkish pastel that just flows.”
+Or, the manager of Elaine’s, the resort’s nightclub, who saw the Pink Lady several times describing it as “a real dense smoke, a pinkish pastel that just flows.”

-*A former chief of police who swears somebody or something sat down next to him on his Main Inn guest room bed while he was making a telephone call home.
+A former chief of police swears somebody sat down next to him on his Main Inn guest room bed while he was making a telephone call home.

-*The president of the National Federation of Press Women, who experienced several unexplainable events in her Main Inn guest room, topped off by two incidents of middle-of-the-night toe tickling.
-And …
+The president of the National Federation of Press Women experienced several unexplainable events in her Main Inn guest room, topped off by two incidents of middle-of-the-night toe tickling.

 Omni Shoreham’s Haunted Ghost Suite

-Once the Doherty’s were gone strange things occurred in and around the guestrooms in the wing that surrounded the suite.
-Televisions and lights would suddenly go on at 4AM (the time of Juliette’s death?).
-Housekeeping carts would be moved, and people reported feeling a breeze, the same breeze you feel when somebody near you runs by.
-Records from 1975 report that a client staying in room 863, who knew nothing of the story, called then General Manager, Mr. Phil Hollywood, and asked who was in room 864 (Juliette’s bedroom).
-He complained of noise throughout the past two evenings and said it was disturbing him.
-Of course, there was no one in the room next door – so who or what was it?
-It was the hotel employees who named the ghost “Vivica” but who knows if it’s Juliette or Helen who haunt the rooms at the Shoreham.
+Once the Doherty’s left, strange things occurred in and around their guestrooms and in the wing that surrounded the suite.
+Televisions and lights would suddenly turn on, housekeeping carts would move on their own and guests reported strange breezes.
+Records from 1975 report that a guest staying in room 863 called to complain of noise in the evenings.
+Of course, there was no one in the room next door.
+The hotel employees named the ghost “Vivica” but who knows if it’s Juliette or Helen who makes this hotel one of the haunted hotels.

-This wing of the hotel has since been fully redesigned and restored.
-This suite of rooms is now a Presidential Suite, named appropriately, THE GHOST SUITE and offers some of the most spectacular views of the city.
+Today, the wing has been fully re-designed and restored.
+This suite of rooms is now a Presidential Suite, named appropriately, The Ghost Suite, and offers the most spectacular views of the city.

 Ghostly Encounters at the Omni Bedford Springs Resort

 Legend has it that there are several ghostly spirits lurking in the historic Omni Bedford Springs Resort in Bedford Springs, Pennsylvania.
-Guests claim to have experienced oddities of ghosts appearing in their photos.
-Many travelers to the resort claim ghostly encounters with spirits of past soldiers and small children who often creep into pictures.
-Some of the resort’s staff assert that there is also a ghost who sits in one of the cubicles in the reservations office that types heavily on one of the computer’s keyboards.
-Much of the paranormal activity may be attributed to the resort’s rich history.
-Built in 1796, the resort has played host to several U.S. Presidents and dignitaries and the resort’s former grounds were sacred healing grounds of Iroquois and Shawnee tribes.
+The resort’s rich history accounts for the paranormal activity.
+Built in 1796, the resort has hosted several U.S. Presidents and dignitaries, and the resort’s former grounds were sacred healing grounds of Iroquois and Shawnee tribes.

 The Ghost of Harvey Parker

-To those who knew Harvey Parker, such sightings — which have not been reported for two decades now — could hardly come as a shock.
-A perfectionist who kept his hands in every detail of his restaurant and hotel operations, he played the ultimate host to ordinary folks and world-famous guests.
-A host, it would seem, who could never really bring himself to leave.
+To those who knew Harvey Parker, these accounts hardly come as a shock.
+As a perfectionist who kept his hands in every detail of his restaurant and hotel operations, it would seem that he could never really bring himself to leave.

-A security officer reported that late one evening he saw the shadow of a man on the wall in the Bosworth (oldest) section of the hotel.
-When he stepped aside to let the man pass there was no one there.
-One thing he later realized was strange was that the shadow was wearing a stovepipe hat.
+A security officer reported one evening he saw the shadow of a man on the wall in the Bosworth section of the hotel.
+When he stepped aside to let the man pass there was no one there but its shadow wore a stovepipe hat.

-In a room on the 10th floor, guests have reported the sound of a rocking chair that kept them up all night.
-There are no rocking chairs in the hotel.
+In a room on the 10th floor, guests report the sound of a rocking chair that kept them up all night, but the hotel doesn’t have rocking chairs.

-Bellmen have reported bright “orbs” of light floating down the corridor on the 10th floor then disappearing.
+Bellmen have reported bright orbs of light floating down the corridor on the 10th floor.